-Each year gives us a fresh start.
+Each year we get a "fresh start."
 With that fresh start is progression.
 We use our experiences and what we've learned and adapted to in order to grow.
-Interior design is an endless world of possibilities - one that also progresses and starts fresh year after year.
+Interior design is an endless world of possibilities, one that also progresses and starts fresh year after year.
 One that utilizes and incorporates the past to promote growth.

 Each year we see design trends come and go.
-Some stay with us for years to come and adopt small principles that keep the design trend timeless.
+However, some stay with us for years because they adopt small principles that keep the design trend timeless.
 Let's take a look at some of the interior design trends that floated around in 2020.

 Colors became a new neutral.

 Initially incorporating color can be daunting.
-Walls and decor accessories aren't the only way to bring color into a home.
+Wall color and decor isn't the only way to bring color into a home.
 Tiles and cabinetry are a good opportunity to bring in that vibe and if you do it right, it looks natural.